 - Do not configure more than 5 failure groups in a single file system. - Consider moving all supported Infiniband devices to the Datagram mode (CONNECTED_MODE=no).
-For more information, see Appendix C, "ESS networking considerations," on page 51. - If you have 40Gb adapters, enable flow control on your switch.
-Consider doing the same for 100Gb adapters. - RDMA over Ethernet (RoCE) is not supported. - Sudo on the ESS nodes is not supported. - Enabling the firewall on any ESS node is not supported. - Enabling SELinux on any ESS node is not supported. - Running any additional service or protocols on any ESS node is not supported. - Consider moving quorum, cluster, and file system management responsibilities from the ESS nodes to other server license nodes within the cluster. - It is not required, though highly recommended, that the code levels match during a building block addition.
+For more information, see Appendix D, "ESS networking considerations," on page 53. - Running any additional service or protocols on any ESS node is not supported. - Consider moving quorum, cluster, and file system management responsibilities from the ESS nodes to other server license nodes within the cluster. - · It is not required, though highly recommended, that the code levels match during a building block addition.
 Be mindful of changing the release and file system format in mixed IBM Spectrum Scale environments. - You must take down the GPFS cluster to run firmware updates in parallel. - Do not independently update IBM Spectrum Scale (or any component) on any ESS node unless specifically advised from the L2 service.
 Normally this is only needed to resolve an issue.
-Under normal scenarios it is advised to only upgrade in our tested bundles. - It is acceptable for LBS or customers to update any security errata available from Red Hat Network (RHN).
+Under normal scenarios it is advised to only upgrade in our tested bundles.

+- It is acceptable for LBS or customers to update any security errata available from Red Hat Network (RHN).
 Only components checked and protected by ESS (kernel, network manager, systemd) must not be modified unless advised by the IBM service.
-For more information on applying security erratas see https://access.redhat.com/solutions/10021 - Client node deployment is not supported from the ESS management node. - · You must deploy or add building blocks from an EMS with the same architecture.
+For more information on applying security erratas see https://access.redhat.com/solutions/10021 - Client node deployment is not supported from the ESS management node. - You must deploy or add building blocks from an EMS with the same architecture.
 There must be a dedicated EMS for each architecture (PPC64BE or PPC64LE). - If running in a mixed architecture environment, the GUI and PM collector are recommended to run on the PPC64LE EMS node. - Modifying any ESS nodes as a proxy server is not supported. - Offline upgrades from any prior ESS version are supported.
 (No level hop required; building blocks updated in parallel). - PPC64LE to PPC64BE conversions and vice versa are not supported. - Multiple building blocks are ideal as ESS now by default uses file system level metadata replication.
-If I a single building block is used, by default gssgenvdisks uses one failure group and only IBM Spectrum Scale RAID level metadata replication. - It is recommended to use the highest available block size when creating vdisks or NSDs.
-This includes situations where the customer is only generating tiny files.
-The default block size is 16M (current maximum). - Broadcom high-speed adapters (EL3Z PCIe2 LP 2-port 10/1GbE BaseT RJ45 Adapter) are supported by I ESS but not currently supported by the deployment scripts.
-Contact the L2 service for the procedure to enable this adapter type. - It is recommended that all nodes in a cluster run the same version of Mellanox OFED. - Automatic EMS failover is not supported.
+If a single building block is used, by default gssgenvdisks uses one failure group and only IBM Spectrum Scale RAID level metadata replication. - It is recommended to use the highest available block size when creating vdisks or NSDs.
+The default block size is 16M (current maximum).
+If the customer primarily generates many tiny files (metadata heavy), consider splitting metadata and data NSDs and using smaller block sizes. - It is recommended that all nodes in a cluster run the same version of Mellanox OFED. - Automatic EMS failover is not supported.
 For help in setting up a redundant, standby EMS, contact the L2 service. - 4K MTU (InfiniBand) and 9000 MTU (Ethernet) are recommended.
-Changing to these MTU values requires associated switch-side changes.
+Changing to these MTU values requires associated switch-side changes. - Stretch clusters are supported in various configurations.
+Contact development or service for guidance. - If using a PPC64LE building block (8247), note that HMC is not used in that configuration.
+HMC is applicable for PPC64BE only. - ConnectX2 (ConnectX-EN) adapters are still supported by ESS.